 If you’re thinking about medium to long term goals, investing your money is one option that can help you to grow your wealth over time.
 The sooner you start, the more time your money has to work harder for you.

 So how can investing now help build your future wealth?
 Investments benefit from compounding, which is the phenomenon of earning returns on your returns, rather than simply the original amount of money you invest.
 Over time, compounding can have a huge impact on your investments.
-Do remember, however, that the value of investments can go down as well as increase.
+Do remember, however, that the value of investments can go down as well as up.

 When you invest your money, one key consideration which can reduce your risk is how diverse your investments are.
 Investors aim to diversify their assets, which means spreading your money across different types of investment.
 Each type of investment provides varying opportunities and risks for investors.
 The length of your investment horizon will affect the amount of risk you want to take with your investments.